yast/yast-installation/doc/control-file.md

 control file but they wouldn't be translated.
 This control file section makes it possible to mark some texts for translation.

-The structure is rather easy:
+The structure is rather simple:

 ```xml
     <texts>